simPod/GrafanaJsonDatasource/README.md

 Grafana issues this request on

-1. _Variables > New/Edit_ page. `Query` field value is passed in a body as below (template variables are expanded as regex by default)
+1. _Variables > New/Edit_ page. `Query` field value is passed in a body as shown below (template variables are expanded as regex by default)

 ```json
 { "target": "query field value" }